walter-weinmann/py-mathx-lab/docs/mathematical-experimentation.md

 ## Why computers change the game

-Computers do not replace mathematical thinking—but they expand what is feasible to *inspect*:
+Computers do not replace mathematical thinking-but they expand what is feasible to *inspect*:

-- **Scale**: enumerate millions of cases (to find the first failure, or build confidence).
+- **Scale**: enumerate millions of cases (to find the first failure or build confidence).
 - **Precision**: compute with high-precision floats or exact rationals/integers to avoid roundoff illusions.
 - **Multiple lenses**: combine numerics, exact arithmetic, symbolic manipulation, and plotting.
 - **Search**: automate discovery (parameter sweeps, optimization, random sampling, heuristics).